samuelberven/micro-track/README.md

-# Gotcha Games - Microtransaction Tracking and Analysis Platform
+# Microtransaction Insights - Tracking and Analysis Platform

 ### Project Overview

-**Gotcha Games** is a service designed to help gaming companies efficiently track, analyze, and optimize in-game microtransactions across multiple games.
-As companies like Gotcha Games earn significant revenue from microtransactions, it's essential to have a robust system that helps identify revenue patterns, performance metrics, and areas for improvement.
+**Microtransaction Insights** is a project designed to help gaming companies efficiently track, analyze, and optimize in-game microtransactions across multiple games.
+As microtransactions generate significant revenue for game developers and publishers, it's crucial to have a robust system that can identify revenue patterns, track performance metrics, and highlight areas for improvement.

-This application provides an intuitive interface for tracking sales data across different games, developers, regions, and time periods.
-By leveraging real-time transaction data, companies can maximize profits, identify trends, and improve business strategies.
+The application provides an intuitive interface for tracking sales data across various games, developers, regions, and time periods.
+By leveraging real-time transaction data, it enables companies to maximize profits, identify emerging trends, and refine their business strategies.

 ### Key Features:
 - **Multi-game and multi-developer support:** Manage microtransactions from multiple games and developers in one platform.